 Triangular arrangements – the outline forms a triangle shape and made to be viewed from the front.

 Mass arrangements – are large fan shaped using a variety of different flowers and they are suitable for a foyer, hall or reception room.

 European designs – flowers are placed in groups as if growing naturally rather than spread throughout the design and bright colours are often used.

-Oriental designs – usually a few choice flowers arranged in a simple way.
+Oriental designs – a few choice flowers are arranged in a simple way.

 In every trade or profession, certain tools are needed in order to do the job well.

 You will need some basic tools for floristry